vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 ### Functionality
 With ESPHome you can flash the ESP8266 with software to trigger the connected remote buttons by using the momentary switch functionality.
 This puts, for a few moments, a signal on a pin.
 This simulates a press on the button.
-Because the ESP8266 has wi-fi access you can control this from any device in the network.
+Because the ESP8266 has wi-fi access, you can control this from any device in the network.

 ### Why ESPHome
 ESPHome has seamless integration with Home Assistant and supports MQTT out of the box.
 This is all I need.
-In the code there are also these two ways defined to control the ESP.
+In the code, there are also these two ways defined to control the ESP.
 One via the `api` and the other one via `mqtt`.
 Via `api` all switches will automatically be discovered by Home Assistant.
 Via `mqtt` you can control it also from other applications like Node-RED.

 ### Flash the ESP